lawal-mj/load-mimic-iv-into-postgresql/README.md

 1. Open PgAdmin
 ![alt text](<images/Screenshot 2024-03-19 at 8.01.51 PM.png>)

-2. Click on Server and enter database password:
+2. Click on Server and enter the database password:
 ![alt text](<images/Screenshot 2024-03-19 at 8.03.07 PM.png>)

 3. Keep clicking respective dropdowns to view the tables